hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 #### Nice!
 Can you give me an example of using the access token?

 The access token is a long string of JSON Web Token that is signed using RS256 algorithm.
-Note that the access-token must be added into the header of with keyword "Authorization: Bearer <access-token in JWT>".
+Note that the access token must be added into the header of with keyword "Authorization: Bearer <access token in JWT>".
 This following example is based on curl tool, and it uses "https://scalpha-app.qa.cds.hpe.com" as base-URL.
 Note that this base-URL is DSCC testing-site only, please use one of the base-URL noted in the above table.
 The following example of the DSCC REST API request uses GET method for this resource /api/v1/audit-events to obtain lists of the audit-events available.
 Note the additional parameter with keyword "Authorization: Bearer" is added into the header of this REST API request.

 ```powershell
 >curl -X GET https://scalpha-app.qa.cds.hpe.com/api/v1/audit-events